sizeofvoid/libopeninput/doc/user/pointer-acceleration.rst

 libinput attempts to normalize unit data to the best of its abilities, see :ref:`trackpoint_multiplier`.
-Beyond this, it is not possible to have consistent behavior across different touchpad devices.
+Beyond this, it is not possible to have consistent behavior across different trackpoint devices.

 .. figure:: ptraccel-trackpoint.svg
     :align: center